 A carbon footprint is the total amount of greenhouse gases (including carbon dioxide and methane) that are generated by our actions.

 The average carbon footprint for a person in the United States is 16 tons, one of the highest rates in the world.
-Globally, the average is closer to 4 tons.
-To have the best chance of avoiding a 2℃ rise in global temperatures, the average global carbon footprint per year needs to drop under 2 tons by 2050.
+Globally, the average carbon footprint is closer to 4 tons.
+To have the best chance of avoiding a 2℃ rise in global temperatures, the average global carbon footprint per year needs to drop to under 2 tons by 2050.

 Lowering individual carbon footprints from 16 tons to 2 tons doesn’t happen overnight!
-By making small changes to our actions, like eating less meat, taking less connecting flights and line drying our clothes, we can start making a big difference.
+By making small changes to our actions, like eating less meat, taking fewer connecting flights and line drying our clothes, we can start making a big difference.

 Carbon Footprint Calculator

 Do your part to create a more sustainable future for our planet.
 Donate today and you’ll be a member, funding urgent direct conservation and advocacy.
 The power to protect and restore nature—now and for the next generation— is in your hands.